-- 10.1 LICENSEE agrees that it is wholly responsible for all services it provides, including all LICENSED GOODS AND SERVICES end INSURANCE USE, and that neither LICENSOR nor the BOARD shall have any liability for any services, including any LICENSED SERVICE or INSURANCE USE, provided by LICENSER LICENSEE shall indemnify end hold harmless LICENSOR end BOARD and the officers, employees, end agents thereof, from any claims, demands, causes of action and damages, including reasonable attorney's fees, caused or arising out of LICENSEE'S rendering of professional services, including, without limitation, LICENSED GOODS AND SERVICES or INSURANCE USE, - 10.2 LICENSOR shall, to the extent authorized Under the Constitution end lawn of the State of Texas, indemnify and hold LICENSEE harmless from liability resulting from the negligent acts or omissions of LICENSOR, its agents or employees pertaining to the activities to be curled out pursuant to the obligations of this Agreement; provided, however, that LICENSOR shell not hold LICENSEE harmless from claims arising out of the negligence or willful malfeasance of LICENSEE, its officers, agents, or employee& or any person or entity not subject to LICENSOR's supervision or control.
+- 10.1 LICENSEE agrees that it is wholly responsible for all services it provides, including all LICENSED GOODS AND SERVICES and INSURANCE USE, and that neither LICENSOR nor the BOARD shall have any liability for any services, including any LICENSED SERVICE or INSURANCE USE, provided by LICENSEE.
+LICENSEE shall indemnify and hold harmless LICENSOR and BOARD and the officers, employees, and agents thereof, from any claims, demands, causes of action and damages, including reasonable attorney's fees, caused or arising out of LICENSEE'S rendering of professional services, including, without limitation, LICENSED GOODS AND SERVICES or INSURANCE USE. - 10.2 LICENSOR shall, to the extent authorized under the Constitution and laws of the State of Texas, indemnify and hold LICENSEE harmless from liability resulting from the negligent acts or omissions of LICENSOR, its agents or employees pertaining to the activities to be carried out pursuant to the obligations of this Agreement; provided, however, that LICENSOR shall not hold LICENSEE harmless from claims arising out of the negligence or willful malfeasance of LICENSEE, its officers, agents, or employees, or any person or entity not subject to LICENSOR's supervision or control.